In a Centers for Disease Control and Prevention (CDC) study, HALF of patients hospitalized with COVID-19 had obesity.1*

 Patients with obesity are vulnerable to developing severe illness from COVID-191,2

 Explore the COVID-19 materials below to learn how, even in the midst of the pandemic, patients with obesity can benefit from a comprehensive long-term weight-management plan.

-This fact sheet presents emerging data regarding the link between COVID-19 and obesity, and provides resources for you and your patients to stay up to date on the latest information.
+This fact sheet presents data regarding the link between COVID-19 and obesity and provides resources for you and your patients to stay up to date on the latest information.

 Dr. Rekha Kumar, MD, MS, assistant professor of medicine and attending endocrinologist at Weill Cornell Medical College, discusses how obesity has negatively affected COVID-19–associated hospitalization rates and offers insights into the suboptimal vaccine response that is observed in patients with obesity.
 Dr. Kumar offers practical information for improving HCP-led obesity management with lifestyle modification, pharmacotherapy, and telehealth.